Personal and business legal affairs of Donald Trump: Lawsuits over the January 6 riot

 Blassingame v.
 Trump: Two U.S. Capitol police officers sued Trump for allegedly inciting the protests that took over the United States Capitol on January 6, 2021.

 Thompson v.
-Trump: Congressman Bennie Thompson, the NAACP, and 11 other members of the U.S. House of Representatives sued Trump in February, 2021 for allegedly conspiring to incite the deadly violence.
+Trump: Congressman Bennie Thompson, the NAACP, and 11 other members of the U.S. House of Representatives sued Trump in February 2021 for allegedly conspiring to incite the deadly violence.

 Swalwell v.
 Trump: Congressman Eric Swalwell filed a lawsuit against Trump, his son Donald Trump Jr., and two others of violating federal civil rights laws and local incitement laws after they spoke at a rally near the White House on January 6 before members of the crowd moved on to the Capitol.

 In January 2023, a federal judge denied a request by Trump to toss out the cases.
 Trump appealed, arguing he was immune.
 In December, the federal appeals court rejected his argument.
 As Trump did not appeal to the Supreme Court by a February 2024 deadline, the lawsuits can proceed.
+As of April 2024, the cases were consolidated and are now known as Lee v.
+Trump.